 On February 11, the CRS published a report on the effects of approaching the debt limit on government operations.

-I last posted items on these topics on May 10.
+I last posted items on this topic on February 17.

 Bruce Bartlett is an American historian and columnist who focuses on the intersection between politics and economics.
 He blogs daily and writes a weekly column at The Fiscal Times.
 Bartlett has written for Forbes Magazine and Creators Syndicate, and his work is informed by many years in government, including as a senior policy analyst in the Reagan White House.
 He is the author of seven books including the New York Times best-seller, Imposter: How George W. Bush Bankrupted America and Betrayed the Reagan Legacy (Doubleday, 2006).